Village of Shorewood Updates on Coronavirus

 The Village Board will continue to meet as needed on essential items.
 The Village plans to go back to in person meetings for all volunteer committees for the foreseeable future.
 Check the Village’s meeting schedule to see agenda information.

 Parking Restrictions for On-Street and Public Lots

 Overnight parking restrictions in the Village of Shorewood remain in effect at this time.
 If anyone has questions about overnight parking during this time, please feel free to call 414-847-2610 between the hours of 8:00 a.m. to 4:00 p.m. for more information.

 Public Works Operations

-At this time, refuse and recycling collection and other DPW services will continue subject to compliance with CDC guidelines regarding social distancing, hygiene, etc. Since the Public Works building is now closed to the public, please call 414-847-2650 if you have any Public Works related questions.
-Saturday compactor hours are now available again.
+At this time, refuse and recycling collection and other DPW services will continue subject to compliance with CDC guidelines regarding social distancing, hygiene, etc. Please call 414-847-2650 if you have any Public Works related questions.
+Saturday compactor hours are available.

 Police Department Operations

 Police officers will continue to proceed with their daily work assignments and emergency responses.
 Drug drop-offs will not be accepted (secure unwanted drugs in your home).
 In the event you require non-emergency police services, you may be asked to be contacted via the phone in order to determine if an officer response is necessary or the call for service can be handled over the phone.
 Fingerprinting services are suspended.
 In person payments are suspended during this time.
 You may also place parking citation payments in the drop box located in front of the building.
 Click here to access police specific forms.
 Though greatly appreciated, we will not be accepting any food donations.